This post may contain affiliate links which won’t change your price but will share some commission.

 - Rinse the berries and discard any that are bruised.
 Place the berries in a large pot with a heavy bottom.

-- Submerge the peaches in boiling water for 30 seconds.
+- Submerge the peaches in a large pot of boiling water for 30 seconds.
 Remove them from the water and submerge them in cold water.
 Cut each peach in half, and then it should be very easy to remove the skin.
 Chop the peaches and place them in the pot with the berries.

 - Add the lemon juice and 1/2 cup of honey.